 Science Minors Clubs

-Our after-school Science Minors Clubs offer early, hands-on exposure to science through partnerships with more than 70 schools and community organizations.
+Our after-school Science Minors Clubs offer early, hands-on exposure to science through partnerships with a network of schools and community organizations.

 Students at a neighborhood Science Minors Club site work together to build and test wind turbines for a lesson in energy.